Starting Electronics Needs Your Help!

 Created on: 4 August 2012

-In this tutorial, a temperature sensor (MCP9700 linear active thermistor IC) and LCD are connected to the Arduino.
+In this Arduino LCD thermometer tutorial, a temperature sensor (MCP9700 linear active thermistor IC) and LCD are connected to an Arduino Uno.
 The Arduino reads the temperature from the MCP9700 on analog pin A0 and displays the temperature on the LCD.

-This video shows the circuit operating.
-When touched with a finger, the temperature sensor IC will measure an increasing temperature which is displayed on the LCD.
+The video below shows the Arduino LCD thermometer circuit operating.
+When touched with a finger, the temperature sensor IC measures an increasing temperature which is displayed on the LCD.

 Also see the Arduino serial thermometer tutorial (Tutorial 15).